tomsmally/BathUniApplication/README.md

 ## Installation
 Simply pull the project and all content should be accessible in the current format.
 No plugin installation required.

-If you're having problem with Gradle when you pull the project, try reducing the "Path" size/ length.
-Either by pulling the project to "C://" or another reduced Path.
+If you're having a problem with Gradle when you pull the project, try pulling the project into a reduced path size/ length.

 ## University
 ### Timetable